lo-kiss/dumpster/coool/README.md

 mainly made due to being extremely bored and wanting to spice up the experience of a chat platform I use

+should mostly comply with your color scheme and whatever image you throw at it, so go wild

 > :warning: note that i'm *not* a css dev, or really any type of dev. i just look up the issues i have or how to do something then tape it together in a massive, ugly css file.

 # apply